Supercapacitor Usage Guide

 sudo apt install ed-lvd

-- Execute the following command to modify
+- Execute the following command to open the

 sudo nano /usr/sbin/lvd-callback.sh